therne/errorist/README.md

     github.com/therne/errorist.TestWrapPanicWith (panic_test.go:11)
 ```

-## Prettifying Stacktraces on Error
+## Prettifying Stacktraces on Errors

-[pkg/errors](http://github.com/pkg/errors) is most popular and powerful tool for handling and wrapping errors.
+[pkg/errors](http://github.com/pkg/errors) is the most popular and powerful tool for handling and wrapping errors.
-errorist provides extracting and prettifying a stacktrace from errors created and wrapped by pkg/errors.
+errorist provides extracting and prettifying a stacktrace from errors created or wrapped by pkg/errors.

 ```go
 errorist.Stacktrace(err) ==